Terms & Conditions

 “Working Day” means a day on which banks are open for business in Gold Coast, Queensland.

 Information provided by the Client

 TIA will provide the Service to the best of its ability and in accordance with current Australia migration law based on the information provided by the Client.
 However, TIA does not guarantee the success of any visa application made on the basis of the Service.
-Only the Department of Immigration and Citizenship (DIAC) can grant the approval of a visa application.
+Only the Department of Home Affairs (DOHA) can grant the approval of a visa application.

 The Client is encouraged to seek additional guidance from one of our Migration Agents and/or make independent enquiries before relying on the information provided as part of the Service.

 TIA will use and rely on information provided by the Client in the provision of the Service without having independently verified or assumed responsibility for the accuracy or completeness of such information.
 If the information provided by the Client is not correct, the Service may not be accurate.
 Accordingly, the information provided by the client must be correct and the Client is fully responsible and releases TIA to the fullest extent permitted by law for providing TIA with any information and/or documents which are inaccurate, misleading, bogus or fraudulent in any particular.
 DIAC has very strict policies on information and/or documents which are found to be inaccurate, misleading, bogus or fraudulent.

 The Service also takes into account current Australian migration legislation, regulations and policy.
 TIA cannot be held responsible for any inaccuracy arising from changes to such legislation, regulations and/or policy occurring after the Service has been provided to the Client or if changes take place after TIA is engaged by the Client and/or during the course of the Service provided.